 What is your policy regarding domestic travel?

-The University has canceled all sponsored domestic travel for spring semester.
+The University has canceled all sponsored domestic travel until further notice.

 Which events are canceled?

-All CSU on campus events have been canceled through at least May 8.
+All CSU on-campus events have been canceled until further notice.